 Legally Binding Document: Everything You Need to Know

+Legally binding requires both party’s signatures on a document.
 A legally binding document is an agreement that has been made between two parties where specific actions are prohibited or required on behalf of one or both of the parties.
 As an example, an apartment lease is a legally binding contract, as the lessee and lessor agree to a certain number of conditions when they sign this document.
 The lessor often agrees to give the apartment for a specific length of time in a certain condition, while the lessee agrees to pay a set amount for rent each month and not participate in any behaviors that are destructive.

 In order for a contract or agreement to be legally binding, there needs to be consideration, which is when both parties acknowledge they know what they're agreeing to.
 If a person gets tricked, coerced, or forced into an agreement, this won't be considered legally binding.

-What Makes up a Legally Binding Document?
+What Makes a Document Legally Binding?

 A document that's legally binding can be upheld in court.
 Any agreement that two parties make can be legally enforced, whether it's written or verbal.
 A signed document is important to have since it provides proof that an agreement exists and shows both parties agreed to identical terms.
 If there isn't a document, it's hard to say what conditions they agreed upon in case both parties have a different opinion.
 This document is also considered the contract.